Bagi763/Bagi763/README.md

 # Hello Everyone, My Name is Bagi
 Creator of Some Discord Bots and Other Stuff

-The Languages That I Currently Know is: Scratch, Python\
+The Languages That I Currently Know is: Scratch, Python, Lua, HMTL/CSS, Go\
-The Languages That I Curently Learning: HMTL/CSS\
+The Languages That I Curently Learning: None\
-The Languagues That I Want to Learn: Javascript, Lua
+The Languagues That I Want to Learn: Javascript, C, C#, Java, Rust See Ya!

-See Ya!

 ## Other Links: